lrslab/nanoSundial/README.md

 (2).
 Installing from **Docker**

     docker pull zhihaguo/nanocem_env
-    # git clone is required when it enters to the Docker container
+    # git clone is required when it enters the Docker container

 ## Workflow
 <div align="center">